|

 “Building security into the complex architectures that organizations have today is one of the most crucial issues facing enterprise architects,” said Allen Brown, president and CEO, The Open Group.
 “The Open Group is pleased to be able to help facilitate industry discussion around the issue of secure architectures by bringing together the world’s foremost experts, analysts and vendors at our 20th Enterprise Architecture Practitioners Conference in Munich.”

 Registration is open to both members and non-members of The Open Group.
 For more information, or to register for the conference in Munich please visit: http://www.opengroup.org/munich2008/register.htm.
-Registration is free for members of the press and industry analysts.

 The Open Group also offers various sponsorship and exhibit opportunities.
 For more information, please visit: http://www.opengroup.org/munich2008/sponsor-exhibit.htm.